 An applicant must provide the following to receive a license:

 Recycling vehicles and containers are exempt from fees as long as they are used exclusively to collect recyclables and have blue recycling licenses.
-The license decals must be permanently affixed to the exterior vehicle doors or the service side of the container.
+The license decals must be permanently affixed to the exterior vehicle doors.

 Per Ordinance No. 20120628-012, you do not need a license.
 The licensing requirement is for businesses, which collect landfill trash and/or recyclables in Austin.